holochain/holochain/.github/ISSUE_TEMPLATE/bug_report.md

  from the nix shell and paste output)

 **Steps to reproduce**
-Detailed, specific, steps which will reliably reproduce this bug.
+Detailed, specific steps which will reliably reproduce this bug.

 If you have the means to do so, it would be extremely helpful to create a minimal reproduction of the problem.
 The most helpful form of reproduction is to add a test directly to our existing codebase via a pull request, so that we have a regression test for that bug.
-Please read the section in our [CONTRIBUTING.md](https://github.com/holochain/holochain/blob/develop/CONTRIBUTING.md) titled "Bug fixes and minimal reproductions" for instructions on the best way to create a PR with a failing test.
+Please read the section in our [CONTRIBUTING.md](https://github.com/holochain/holochain/blob/develop/CONTRIBUTING.md) guide titled "Bug fixes and minimal reproductions" for instructions on the best way to create a PR with a failing test.

 **Screenshots**